Christ as our Centre

-The College name, and the traditions of the founders, witness to the loyalty of the College to the Catholic faith.
+The College name, and the traditions of our founding religious orders, the Faithful Companions of Jesus and the Marianists, provide witness to our Catholic faith.
 There is recognition of the important place of Mary, the mother of Jesus.
-Her symbol is on the College crest.
 She had a special place in the devotions of the popes, and the College’s founding religious societies.
 The College chapel is dedicated to her name, Our Lady, Help of Christians.

 John Paul College offers parents, students and staff an opportunity to experience community life in a faith filled environment.
 Each student is invited to develop their personal faith and the meaning and value in life through sacramental celebration, prayer, liturgy, retreats and other religious celebrations.
 The College provides participation in the life of the Church and recognition of the need for a more just society.

 The life of the faith community is a cooperative venture of each and every member of the College family.
-The community is assisted by the Director of Faith Development, and College Chaplains.
+The community is assisted by the Director of Faith and Mission, and College Chaplains.
 The College Chaplains are appointed by the Archbishop from our region’s parish priests.

 As a faith community, we welcome every student and family into our midst.

 The College challenges our students to accept the call of the People of God to carry on the Church’s mission of:

 • Service (especially to the marginalised of our society)

 • Teaching and witness

 The students through their Social Justice and Liturgical involvement strive to put into practice the call of the Gospels.